MLOps workflows on Azure Databricks

 Access control and versioning are key components of any software operations process.
 Databricks recommends the following:

-Use Git for version control.
+- Use Git for version control.
 Pipelines and code should be stored in Git for version control.
 Moving ML logic between stages can then be interpreted as moving code from the development branch, to the staging branch, to the release branch.
 Use Databricks Git folders to integrate with your Git provider and sync notebooks and source code with Databricks workspaces.
-Databricks also provides additional tools for Git integration and version control; see Developer tools and guidance.
+Databricks also provides additional tools for Git integration and version control; see Developer tools.

 Deploy code, not models